mendix/docs/content/appstore/widgets/range-slider.md

 #### 2.2.1 Track Section

-- **Number of markers** – specifies the number of the markers that appear along the slider's track
+- **Number of markers** – sets the number of the markers that appear along the slider's track
-- **Decimal places** – specifies the number of decimal places for marker values
+- **Decimal places** – sets the number of decimal places for marker values
 - **Orientation** – determines the orientation of the slider
   - **Horizontal** – if selected, the orientation of the slider is horizontal
   - **Vertical** – if selected, the orientation of the slider is vertical and you must set **Height unit** and **Height**